 A closer inspection of the reverse-engineered code shows:

-The app as a whole is protected against reverse engineering securing the developers’ intellectual property as well as offering another line of defense against unauthorized use of an emulator or debugger with the injected rooted device control.
+The app as a whole is protected against reverse engineering, securing the developers’ intellectual property and offering another line of defense against unauthorized use of an emulator or debugger with the injected rooted device control.

 Unfortunately, control flow and string encryption are not included with Dotfuscator CE.

-Fortunately, renaming and rooted device detection and response for Xamarin.Android are included.
+Fortunately, renaming and rooted device detection and response for Xamarin.Android is included.

-Figure 3 shows the comparable results after Dotfuscator Community Edition applied renaming after first injecting its own rooted device detection algorithm and the developer’s custom response – post-compile.
+Figure 3 shows comparable results after Dotfuscator Community Edition applied renaming after first injecting its own rooted device detection algorithm and the developer’s custom response—post-compile.

 Fortunately, with the combined capabilities of Xamarin and Dotfuscator, this does not have to turn into a massive science project.
-You will have more time, energy, and resources to devote to building better apps and fantastic user experiences.
+You will have more time, energy, and resources to build better apps and fantastic user experiences.

 “Any sufficiently advanced technology is indistinguishable from magic.”
 Arthur C. Clarke